-- 1. MACU PD or other appropriate agencies (e.g. CCSO or OCPD) respond to a reported emergency or significant threat and assess the situation, to confirm that there is a significant emergency or dangerous situation. - MACU PD may coordinate with other responding agencies to evaluate if the significant emergency or dangerous situation is area-specific or campus-wide.
+1. MACU PD or other appropriate agencies (e.g. CCSO or OCPD) respond to a reported emergency or significant threat and assess the situation, to confirm that there is a significant emergency or dangerous situation.

+- MACU PD may coordinate with other responding agencies to evaluate if the significant emergency or dangerous situation is area-specific or campus-wide.
 MACU PD continues to monitor the threatened areas. - 3.
-MACU PD notifies the Office of the President, Executive Vice President for College of Adult and Graduate Studies and Vice President of Operations of the situation.
+MACU PD notifies the Office of the President, Executive Vice President and Vice President of Operations of the situation.
 Determination is made at this time as to whether the situation warrants a campus-wide notification is sent, or if a targeted notification to a smaller segment of the campus community is more appropriate. - 4.
-MACU PD or Vice President of Operations sends the initial emergency notification utilizing Safezone and the pre-scripted and approved emergency messages. - 5.
+MACU PD, Dean of Student Development or the Executive Vice President sends the initial emergency notification utilizing Safezone and the pre-scripted and approved emergency messages. - 5.
 In the event that MACU PD sends the initial emergency notification, MACU PD or the Vice President of Operations assumes responsibility for further updates, communications and any "All Clear" messaging going forward.